-It’s been almost a decade since Justin Moore released his debut single, “Back That Thing Up,” from his eponymous freshman album, in 2008.
-In the years since, the country music hitmaker has released four full-length albums, two EPs and 13 singles — and he’s earned himself five No. 1 songs, half a dozen gold single certifications and one platinum single certification.
+It's been a decade since Justin Moore released his debut single, "Back That Thing Up," from his eponymous freshman album, in 2008.
+In the years since, the country music hitmaker has released four full-length albums, two EPs and more than a dozen singles -- and he's earned himself five No. 1 songs, half a dozen gold single certifications and one platinum single certification.

 Moore most certainly has more hits in his future, but for now, the following are The Boot's picks for his Top 5 songs.

 "Small Town USA"From: 'Justin Moore' (2009)

 "Small Town USA" was Moore's second single, and his first No. 1 hit.
 Written by Moore, Jeremy Stover and Brian Maher, the song talks about "a Saturday night, my baby by my side / A little Hank Jr. and a six-pack of lights" and "a Sunday morning that's full of grace / A simple life, and I'll be okay."
 It was inspired by Moore's homesickness for his hometown of Poyen, Ark.

 "I was just talking about missing home because I had only been [in Nashville] for six or eight months at the time," Moore recalls (quote via Songfacts).
 "I obviously didn't have anything going on really, and I was like, 'Man, I feel like I'm walking on quicksand here.
 I just miss home and want to go home.'"

 "'Til My Last Day"From: 'Outlaws Like Me' (2011)